srikanthkakumanu/do-java/app/src/main/java/streams/README.md

 The Stream’s elements **first pass through both downstream Collectors, so a BiFunction can merge both results as the second step**.

+## **Parallel Streams**

+Parallel streams use the concept of **_recursive composition_**, means they _**divide and conquer**_ the data source by splitting up elements with underlying Spliterator to process chunks of elements in parallel.
+Each chunk is processed by a dedicated thread and may even be split up again, recursively, until the Stream API is satisfied that the chunks and threads are a good match for the available resources.
+These chunks of elements and their operations are forked into multiple threads.
+Finally, the sub results of the threads are joined again to derive a final result.

+Stream API uses the common `ForkJoinPool` internally to spin-off and manage new threads.

 </div>